 But seasonality isn’t the only example of high competition.
 Some industries, for example, may see far more competition than others.
 Some users and interests may be popular to a niche of advertisers.
 As a result, there could be many advertisers competing for the same users.

 The result of this competition is increased costs.
 And if your ad isn’t high-performing, you may see an even greater impact as Facebook doesn’t prioritize your ad in the auction.

 Competition and CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience.
 More

-One important metric to monitor related to the rise and fall of competition is CPM (Cost Per 1,000 Impressions).
+One important metric to monitor related to the rise and fall of competition is CPM (Cost Per 1,000 Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More).
 This is essentially how much it costs to reach your target audience.
 While fluctuations in CPM can be related to many factors, one is certainly competition.
 This has a significant impact on your overall costs.

 For example, let’s assume you have a 2% action rate on all impressions.
 During two different weeks, you manage 100,000 impressions.
 You get 2,000 of those actions in each week.
 But in Week 1, CPM was $10; in Week 2, it was $20.
 That means that it costs $1,000 in Week 1, but $2,000 in Week 2 to get the same number of actions and with the same action rate.

 What this means is that your costs can go up while the action rate remains the same due to increased competition.
 It also means your costs can go down even if your action rate hasn’t improved due to decreased competition.

 You can see this in your ad reports by adding a column for CPM.
 First, click the Columns drop-down and select “Customize Columns.”